 Alberta Agriculture and Forestry has announced changes to the Forest Prairie and Protection Act and Regulations.
 The changes are in support of the government commitment to protect Albertans and their communities from the threat of wildfire.
 Full details on the changes can be found here.

-- Since March 1, there have been 70 new wildfires in the Forest Protection of Alberta that have burned a total of 439.81 hectares.
+- Since March 1, Alberta has recorded 601 wildfires that have burned a total of 2,807.95 hectares.

 Wildfire Information Officer